marcgraczyk/recursive_llm_organization/README.md

 **Mint and Redeem contract**

+This contract defines how the token of the research organization is issued to the market and how the market cap is computed for the allocation of the reward.

 (token supply, reserve token supply) $=(s, s')$

 To mint $x$ tokens one needs to supply reserve tokens according to a cost function: